 The College at Brockport continued to work closely with restoration partners to collect more pre- and post-restoration data at a few wetlands near Rochester, NY.
-Long Pond, Salmon Creek, and Buck Pond received a benchmark tag to collect data for the US Fish and Wildlife Service restoration project, with 2017 data serving as post-restoration data.
+Long Pond, Salmon Creek, and Buck Pond received a benchmark tag to collect post-restoration monitoring data for U.S. Fish and Wildlife Service restoration projects.

-Buck Pond was also surveyed as a Benchmark in 2017 to collect more data for the Ducks Unlimited restoration project that was performed in 2014.
-All data collected will be considered post-restoration data, with a focus on sharing bird, amphibian, vegetation, and fish data, as those are the data Ducks Unlimited is most interested in.
+Buck Pond was also surveyed as a benchmark site in 2018 to collect more data for the Ducks Unlimited restoration project that was performed in 2014.
+All data collected will be considered post-restoration data, with a focus on sharing bird, amphibian, vegetation, and fish data, as those are the data that interest Ducks Unlimited.